varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/stylized-facts.md

 However, there is still some deviation particularly on the lower tail, suggesting that Laplace, while being better, is not a perfect description of the return distribution.

+(content:references:returns-stylized-facts-KS-test)=
 #### Kolmogorov-Smirnov test
-The [Kolmogorov–Smirnov test (K–S test)](https://en.wikipedia.org/wiki/Kolmogorov–Smirnov_test) is a nonparametric test of the equality of continuous (or discontinuous, see Section 2.2), one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K–S test), or to compare two samples (two-sample K–S test).
+The [Kolmogorov–Smirnov test (K–S test)](https://en.wikipedia.org/wiki/Kolmogorov–Smirnov_test) is a nonparametric test of the equality of continuous, one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K–S test), or to compare two samples (two-sample K–S test).
+The Kolmogorov–Smirnov statistic quantifies a distance between the [empirical distribution function](https://en.wikipedia.org/wiki/Empirical_distribution_function) of the sample and the [cumulative distribution function (CDF) of the reference distribution](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or between the empirical distribution functions of two samples.

+* The null hypothesis of the K-S test is that the sample is drawn from the reference distribution (in the one-sample case) or that the samples are drawn from the same distribution (in the two-sample case).
+* The alternative hypothesis is that the sample is not drawn from the reference distribution (in the one-sample case) or that the samples are drawn from different distributions (in the two-sample case).

+(content:references:returns-stylized-facts-AD-test)=
+#### Anderson-Darling test
+The [Anderson–Darling test](https://en.wikipedia.org/wiki/Anderson–Darling_test) is a statistical test of whether a given sample of data is drawn from a given probability distribution.
+The Anderson–Darling test assesses whether a sample comes from a specified distribution.
+It makes use of the fact that, when given a hypothesized underlying distribution and assuming the data does arise from this distribution, the [cumulative distribution function (CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the data can be assumed to follow a [uniform distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution).

 ---